 Firsts things first.
-There are some crucial points in here, for example, that your design must be made mainly of cartonboard – this means that designs made from brown fluted corrugated board can’t be accepted.
+There are some crucial points in there, for example, that your design must be made mainly of cartonboard – this means that designs made from brown fluted corrugated board can’t be accepted.
+Read the rules here.

 2) Research former entries/finalists/winners

-We have been holding the PCYDA since 2004 and we introduced the public voting in 2016, so you can find a lot of inspiration on the award pages in our archive, including useful jury comments in the winners/finalists sections.
-You can also find interviews with the finalists and winners about their design ideas on our YouTube channel.
+We have been running the PCYDA since 2004 and introduced public voting in 2016, so you can check out the award pages in our archives including useful comments from the judges in the winners/finalists sections.
+You can also find interviews with the finalists and winners about their design ideas on our website YouTube channel.

 3) Dive into the world of sustainable packaging

-Pro Carton’s members are the biggest companies in Europe in manufacturing and converting cartonboard.
-They also publish some great media items, like Inspire magazine, the Renewable Future Podcast, Unfolded magazine or the Board magazine.
-We also offer a big selection of publications about sustainability, consumer behaviour and the benefits of cartonboard packaging, have a look!
+Pro Carton’ members are the biggest companies in Europe producing and converting cartonboard.
+They also publish some great media, such as Inspire magazine, Renewable Future Podcast, Unfolded magazine and Board magazine.
+We offer a wide range of publications on sustainability, consumer behaviour and the benefits of cartonboard packaging, take a look!

 4) Start working on your idea